 "We discuss things, and explain whatever the patient wants to know.
 After all, only informed people can make informed decisions."

 Sister Petronella works at our Women's Health Centre

 Women with HIV are more likely to have cervical abnormalities and to develop cervical cancer.
 However, because there is usually a slow progression from atypical cells to invasive carcinoma, regular screening and early treatment can save women’s lives.
-Women’s Health Centre, which was established in March 2015, is attended by around 500 women with diagnosed or suspected HIV infection every month.
+Women’s Health Centre, which was established in March 2015, is attended by more than 500 women with diagnosed or suspected HIV infection every month.
 They are screened for signs of abnormalities or cervical cancer, and receive treatment where necessary.

 Cervical cancer is caused by certain strains of Human Papilloma Virus (HPV).
 That is why all girls aged between 10 and 17 that are treated at Newlands Clinic are vaccinated against the HPV.
 As part of the comprehensive sexual reproductive health services, our female patients and their partners are also screened for sexually transmitted infections, and receive treatment if necessary.